-Using a range of virtual learning environments is fully part of the pedagogical approach of the Lens-Based Media study course, and the professional fields in which the course operates, where innovative and critical use of technology is essential.
+Co-using, co-contributing, co-developing, co-host and co-administrating public collaborative network platforms is fully part of the pedagogical approach of the XPUB master course, and the professional fields in which the course operates, where innovative and critical use of technology is essential.

-Next to the software services and network platforms offered by WdKA and HR, you will be using two types of systems that all together form our unique approach to virtual learning environment (VLE):
+Next to the software services and network platforms offered by WdKA and HR, you will be using three types of systems that all together form our unique approach to virtual learning environment (VLE):

 Wikis for staff, students, guests and alumni.
-The wikis are used to develop and publish our public curriculum, publish our calendar, publish and maintain a knowledge database, and publish and maintain the live documentation and archiving of the works and research done within the program.
+The wikis are used to develop and publish our public curriculum, publish our calendar, publish and maintain a knowledge database, and publish and maintain the live documentation and archiving of the works and research done at XPUB and LB.
 The wikis are administrated by the staff and self-hosted at PZI (migration in progress).
 The course wikis are public, you can register using any email address if you like, use a pseudonymous identity, and edit yourself all the material and content you are contributing.
 Material that you decide to make public through the wiki and that is related to course projects and graduation can be archived for documentation and course audit purposes.